An Independent Resource Center

 Ultimately, we aim to carve out a hub for socially-minded groups that otherwise might have to work doubly hard to find space, materials, resources, and networks.
 Together we will build networks of reciprocity and create opportunities for meaningful social activity and organization.

-Our logo is inspired by the local public sculpture "Destino" by Mark Di Suvero at 53rd and Lake Shore, for which Di Suvero has given us his blessing.
+Our logo is inspired by the local public sculpture "Destino" by Mark Di Suvero at 53rd and Lake Shore, for which Di Suvero has given us his blessing, and personally sent us a couple of his own books for our library!

 Do you have ideas for specific classes, workshops, gatherings, skill shares, actions, working groups, talks, etc. you'd like to see in your neighborhood?
 Send them our way!